 Leave this morning for a stop in Sinaia in the Prahova Valley.
 This is a lovely ski resort, almost 3,300 feet above sea level.
 While in Sinaia there will be time to visit the Sinaia Monastery and Peles Castle, considered among the most romantic in the world.
 Only a few more miles and you reach Brasov, a lovely medieval town famous for its town square filled with baroque architecture and outdoor cafés.
 This evening, enjoy an optional folklore dinner in a typical Transylvanian restaurant.
 (Breakfast)

 This morning leave for Bran and visit its castle, built in 1377 and inhabited by Vlad the Impaler - better known as Dracula.
 In the afternoon a walking orientation of the Old Town of Brasov will include a visit to the Black Church and leisure time.
 (Breakfast)

 Head northwards for a stop in Sighisoara, a medieval town with 11 towers within the city walls, which surround cobblestone streets, ancient houses, and churches—it is one of Romania’s prettiest towns.
 Legend has it that it is also the birthplace of the notorious Vlad (Dracula).
 Continue the journey north by way of Tirgu Mures on to Cluj-Napoca in the heart of Transylvania.
 (Breakfast, Dinner)

 Day 12Cluj-Napoca–Budapest, Hungary

 Travel westwards today by way of Oradea into Hungary and return to Budapest.
-In the evening, enjoy an optional Danube dinner cruise.
+In the evening, enjoy an optional excursion.
 (Breakfast)